Top Tourist Attractions and Things to do in London (U.K)

 When in doubt what to see in London – The Two Tate Galleries: Tate Britain and Tate Modern are one of the most exotic London’s tourist attraction having some serene art collections in them.
 Initially opened in 1897 as the basis of the collection of Britain’s National Art, it ended up as Tate Britain in Millbank and Tate Modern on the Bankside.

 Westminster Abbey gives a new turn to the London sightseeing attractions because of its association with British Royalty and Christianity since the early 7th century.
 Westminster Abbey was found in 1065 by Edward The Confessor as a place of his burial.
 Almost after 700 years, this place had become a landmark of interment when George ll was buried here.
 Recently, it’s becoming popular for Royal Weddings.

 Churchill’s War Rooms

 Ever wondered where the intense battles during the World War ll were operated?
-Well if you have, you need to visit Churchill’s War Rooms.
+Well if you have, in all of the places in London, you need to visit Churchill’s War Rooms.
 Winston Churchill directed the military campaigns and the defense of Britain through these perfectly preserved nerve-centers.
 The acute conditions highlighted in these rooms spotlight on the nerve-reckoning conditions in England during the war.
 The famous Wartime speeches that Churchill made during the war were improvised through the Radio Station in these war rooms.

 St. Paul’s Cathedral